microfan1/microfan1.github.io/README.md

 ### Working Papers
 Identification and Uniform Inference for Multiple Treatments with Possibly Invalid Instruments, with Ziwei Mei and Zijian Guo

-Large portfolio formation with machine learning: a practitioner's guide, with Mehmet Caner
+A Practitioner's Guide to AI+ML in Portfolio Investing, with Mehmet Caner

 Single-index quantile factor model with observed characteristics, with Ruofan Xu